 Photographs in the collection of the J. Paul Getty Museum not on display in the Center for Photographs are available for viewing in the Photographs Study Room, which is open by prior appointment to researchers, students, and the interested public.

 About the Photographs Collection

 An important aspect of the activity of the Getty Museum is the loan of works of art for display at other museums.
 Consequently, the photographs you wish to view may not be available.
 It is necessary, therefore, that you call to discuss your area of interest with a staff member before making an appointment.
-To investigate the nature of our holdings, browse photographs from the collection online or consult the books The J. Paul Getty Museum Handbook of the Photographs Collection and Photographers of Genius at the Getty.
+To investigate the nature of our holdings, browse photographs from the collection online or consult the book Photographers of Genius at the Getty.

 To Make an Appointment

 Please contact us at least one week in advance of your desired visit.
 The Study Room is closed the month of August and the week between Christmas Day and New Year's Day.
 Please call (310) 440-6589 or send a fax to (310) 440-7743 to request an appointment and obtain the current schedule.